Skip to Content

 • The cost of your dog’s food could put an additional strain on your pocket.

-It’s worth noting that the high food motivation in Labradors and the resulting overweight and obesity is genetically controlled, according to the findings of a scientific study targeting obesity-prone Labrador Retrievers.
+It’s worth noting that the high food motivation in Labradors and the resulting overweight and obesity are genetically controlled, according to the findings of a scientific study targeting obesity-prone Labrador Retrievers.

 Ensure you choose the best diet for your Labrador, including the correct nutrition, and know exactly what they can and can’t eat.
 This article has it covered; Best Diet for Labradors: Nutrition, Types, and More!